 The Layers of the Epidermis

 As I mentioned previously the Epidermis is made up of sub layers.
-We already looked at the stratum corneum or outer most layer.
+We already looked at the stratum corneum or outermost layer.
 That layer is made up of dead cells and protein.
 The stratum corneum layer has a buildup of the protein Keratin.
 Keratin is the protein that is important to skin, nails and hair.

-Translucent or transitional layer- This is a translucent thin layer of cells.
+Translucent or transitional layer - This is a translucent thin layer of cells.
 Sometimes this layer is seen in thick skinned people.

-Suprabasal layers- 3 to 5 layers of flattened cells.
+Suprabasal layers - 3 to 5 layers of flattened cells.
 Below them are cubed shaped cells containing little pieces of keratin traces.

-Next we have the Dermis Level.
+Next we have the Dermis Level

-This is the middle layer located between the Epidermis and Subcutaneous tissue. his is the thickest of the skin layers.
+This is the middle layer located between the Epidermis and Subcutaneous tissue.
+This is the thickest of the skin layers.
 It is made of tight meshed collagen and elastin fibers.
 These two elements are crucial skin proteins.
 Collagen is a protein that is responsible for structural support and elastin for skin resilience.

 The primary cells in the dermis are fibroblasts.
 Fibroblasts are very important in overall skin health.
 The dermis contains capillaries which supply oxygen and nourishment to the skin and lymph nodes which are depots for immune system cells which help fight infections from entering the body.